Page cover image

 HTTP(S) - RestSharp

-We love and use throughout the project.
+We love and use RestSharp throughout the project.
 It's the best possible way of interesting with any modern API.
 It provides an easy to use method to call, execute, and parse data back into structured classes.

-With Perigee, we've integrated the package directly as a dependency, and we've written a few Extension methods to further integrate it into our system.
+With Perigee, we've integrated the RestSharp package directly as a dependency, and we've written a few Extension methods to further integrate it into our system.

 First Call with RestSharp